MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-create.md

 ## Supported data sources

 Microsoft Fabric supports over 26 data sources to connect to using managed private endpoints.
 Users need to specify the resource identifier, which can be found in the **Properties** settings page of their data source in the Azure portal.
-Ensure resource ID format is followed as below.
+Ensure resource ID format is followed as shown in the following table.

 | Service| Resource ID Format|
 |:-----------|:--------------|